erictleung/tutorial-vim/vim-tutorial.md

 ## Why use Vim?

-Modal editing and its "language"
+Modal editing and its "language" - Verb + Num + Motion

 Precise selections and manipulations